mborgerson/wiki-export/wiki/APU.md

     -   COUNT register counts down
 -   7: Force Release = Unknown still

+The 12-bit times/rates are multiplied by 16 when loading them into the 16-bit COUNT register.
+The COUNT register counts at 1500 Hz.
+A unit in the COUNT register is therefore 0. ms.

+The 12-bit values of the envelope sections are given in units of 0. ms
+\* 16 = 10. ms. This can also be written as 512 / (48000 Hz) = 10. ms.
+The maximum length of an envelope section is therefore 4095 \* 10. ms = 43.68 seconds.

 #### Volume Envelope

 #### Pitch / Cutoff Envelope